 So what should you do as a business owner?

 Empower your employees with three things

 Returning to the office for your team shouldn’t be a requirement.
 You may be spending money on the office, business rates, rent, electricity etc but you’ll be paying that if the employee is there or not so if they’re happier working from home and want to plan their phased return to the office then let them.
-Be flexible – You don’t need to set certain days a week in the office or at home, With five months of it already under our belt we’ve already adapted our way of working, conference calls – chats with colleagues.
+Be flexible – You don’t need to set certain days a week in the office or at home, With three months of it already under our belt we’ve already adapted our way of working, conference calls – chats with colleagues.
 It can all be done at home or the office.
 Let your employees decide on a weekly, or daily basis.
 The more flexibility you give them especially around childcare and other elements beyond our control the more comfortable they will be in their phased return to the office.

 Consider giving your staff the third option.
 Rent some Co-Working space – especially if your employees have to commute some distance and are grouped.
 If your office is in Taunton but you have a group of employees in Exeter then pay to get some co-working space in Exeter and give the staff the option to go there instead.
 Greeting little pools of teams again is a great way to start the long process of getting your company back together.